learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 that is presented to the "client."
 It's because of this "arranging" being computationally demanding that servers have tended to have extra resources.

-Historically computers were very expensive and well-appointed servers were very, very expensive.
+Historically, computers were very expensive and well-appointed servers were very, very expensive.
 As such, when possible, it was more economical for servers to do heavy processing and for the clients to request updates.